musaibou/ePURE_JSBML/README.md

 The application requires Java-installed comuputer.
 We tested with Java8 (1.8.0_121) on Windows 8 or Windows 10.
 ### How to use
 ePURE__JSBML is a comand line-based application.
-Please start the application with 'java -jar ePURE_JSBML.jar'
+Please start the application with `java -jar ePURE_JSBML.jar`